What Is STAR?

 How Can States Join STAR?

-The STAR 2020 cohort will accept applications beginning fall 2019.
+The application process for the STAR 2020 cohort began fall 2019.
 To learn more about STAR and how it can help your state, please contact firstname.lastname@example.org